sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/main-landing-page.md

 ---
-uid: welcome-pi-to-ocs
+uid: main-ldg-page
 ---

-# PI to OCS
+# Welcome to PI to OCS

 The PI to OCS lighthouse release enables you to transfer both on-prem PI data and AF data to OCS.
 This guide is divided into the following sections: